renanthera/simc-wiki/ExpansionOptions.md

 * **dragonflight.darkmoon_deck_watcher_deplete** (scope: global, default: 2s) Average time before the Watcher's Blessing shield from Darkmoon Deck: Watcher is depleted.
 * **dragonflight.whispering_incarnate_icon_roles** (scope: global, default: tank/heal/dps) `/`-delimited string indicating which roles in your group also has a Whispering Incarnate Icon trinket.
 * **dragonflight.primal_ritual_shell_blessing** (scope: global, default: wind) Which blessing the trinket is set.
 Valid blessings are `wind` `flame`
+* **dragonflight.corrupting_rage_uptime** (scope: global, default: 0.7, min: 0.1, max: 1.0) How much uptime the crit buff from the Phial of Corrupting Rage should have.
+This variable is an estimate of the uptime and may be slightly off what the sim gets, especially at lower uptime values.
 ## Shadowlands
 * **shadowlands.enabled** (scope: global, default: 0) Enable/disable Shadowlands systems (covenant, soulbinds, conduits, runeforge legendaries)